lordskyzw/Jailor/ReadMe.md

 :warning: FULL DISLCAIMER, I AM NOT RESPONSIBLE FOR THE USE OF THIS TOOL.

+make sure you check the lab folder and understand what is happening in there.

 ## Steps

 1. run master.py on master server & obtain master's ip from console